Insality/defold-saver/USE_CASES.md

 load_image("saved_image.png")
 ```

-### Saving and Loading Lua Tables with Defold Userdata
+## Saving and Loading Lua Tables with Defold Userdata

-When working with Lua tables that contain Defold userdata like `vmath.vector3`, `hash`, or other Defold-specific types, you need to use binary format to preserve these values:
+When working with Lua tables that contain Defold userdata like `vmath.vector3`, `hash`, or other Defold-specific types, you need to use binary or serialized format to preserve these values:

 ```lua
 local saver = require("saver.saver")